Adrita-Khan/astromundus-astroinfo-hw-2018/README.md

 # Astroinformatics Homework Solution

-This repository contains my attempt at solving the ASTROINFORMATICS homework for "Introduction to AstroStatistics and Big Data in Astronomy" by Darko Jevremović, taught in Fall 2018.
+This repository contains my attempt at solving the Astroinformatics homework for "Introduction to AstroStatistics and Big Data in Astronomy" by Darko Jevremović, taught in Fall 2018.

 The questions for this homework were taken from the following GitHub repository: (https://github.com/astromundus/astroinfo2018/tree/master/homework)